Topic-specific policies

 Organisations can define their own attributes as well.

-* Note: although the control clauses are commonly counted individually as ‘controls’, each clause in fact documents a ‘compound’ control comprised of numerous ‘atomic’ controls at a more detailed level of analysis.
-ISO/IEC 27002 contains hundreds of detailed information security controls, in fact, way more than the oft-reported total of “93 controls” suggests.
+* Note: there are 21 fewer control clauses in the third edition than the second despite adding 11 new ones since several second edition control clauses were updated or merged.
+Each clause is comprised of or incorporates numerous ‘atomic’ controls at a more detailed level of analysis.
+ISO/IEC 27002 notes or implies hundreds of detailed information security controls, in fact, way more than the headline total of “93 controls” suggests.

 Relationship to ISO/IEC 27001